 - Dr. Thom Garfat, from The Effective Child and Youth Care Intervention: A Phenomenological Inquiry

 The essence of working effectively with children, youth, and families lies in our ability to use everyday life events as they are occurring to help facilitate change.
 This is especially true for those who work in afterschool, youth development, education, therapeutic environments, foster care - or any setting where the adult is engaged with young people in their daily lives.

-This course is offered in collaboration with TransformAction and the Academy for Competent Youth Work.
-Thom Garfat, Ph.D. is the initial developer of the course which is based on his research into effective interventions with children and families.
+This course guides participants to recognize moments as opportunities to connect and engage more intentionally in the process of helping others.
+It is based on the work of Thom Garfat, Ph.D., the initial developer of the course from his research into effective interventions with children and families.
 The online modules were designed by Heather Sago, Program Coordinator of Child and Youth Care at Fleming College in Ontario.

-James Freeman is a certified Senior Trainer through TransformAction, co-author of the Characteristics of Relational Child and Youth Care, and has published a multi-level evaluation on the impact of the training on adult-child relationships.
+James Freeman is a certified trainer for The Purposeful Use of Daily Life Events by Dr. Thom Garfat and has published a multi-level evaluation on the impact of the training on adult-child relationships.